Michael Tierney, Collector's Edition, and The Comic Book Store

 Here's a tip for anyone wanting to launch a television advertising campaign.
 You don't need to make your commercial first.
 Once you buy a large enough block of advertising, you can negotiate production for free.
 I did this often.
 This was the third commercial I'd scripted and directed with a TV station crew doing the camera work.

 Star Wars fans were ecstatic when George Lucas finally released Star Wars Episode One in 1999.
 At the time everyone loved it and Jar Jar Binks was going to be the next big thing.
 Then a little time passed and fans put the movie into perspective.
 Nowadays, The Phantom Menace is the least popular of the series.
 If these films had actually been released in chronological order -- there might never have been an Episode II.
+But that wasn't yet the perspective when the chronological Episode II: Attack of the Clones was released:

 This was the second commercial I'd scripted and announced, with a local TV crew doing the camera work.
 Wasn't really satisfied with the special effects showing The Punisher in the sky.